-Your trip to discover the best of Patagonian by boarding board your bus back to El Calafate.
+Continue your trip to discover the best of Patagonian by boarding board your bus back to El Calafate.
 The 3-hour drive back will be a good opportunity to relax while enjoying the passing landscapes out your window.
-Upon arrival, the bus will drop you at your hotel and have the remainder of your day to relax or explore the surroundings.
+Upon arrival, the bus will drop you at your hotel and you’ll have the remainder of your day to relax or explore the surroundings.

 For many years now, El Calafate has been considered the capital of the glaciers.
 Located at the shore of Lago Argentino (the southernmost, largest Patagonian lake) it’s also home to the Spegazzini glacier, which forms the natural border between Argentina and Chile, and the Upsala Glacier, named Glaciar del Gigante (Giant’s glacier) it’s the biggest glacier that sits at the mouth of Lake Argentino.

 But there is much more to see in El Calafate than glaciers.
 Make the most of your free day of this Patagonia adventure tour and discover other secret gems of the region.

 Our recommended activities in El Calafate for your free day:

 El Calafate has much more to offer than just its magnificent glaciers… we recommend that you complete this adventure by taking a day tour to immerse yourself in the rural culture of Patagonia.

 Inside Glaciers National Park, at the end of National Route 15 and after a 1 hr 30 min drive over a rubble road, sits one of the oldest and most traditional Patagonian ranches in the area.
 It’s the only ranch that continues to maintain sheep and Hereford cattle-breeding as its main occupation.
 You can take a day trip to visit its 30,000 acres of land, learn about its history, and witness a sheep-shearing demonstration and horse training.
 At the end of the day, a grilled lamb will await, sizzling on its traditional Patagonian rotisserie.